-- Chapter 5, Article II of the City Code of Ordinances, Regulation of Non-Residential Buildings and Structures Code, (NRBC Ordinance) establishes minimum standards for the maintenance, sanitation, and safety of non-residential buildings and structures. - City Council adopted the current version of the NRBC Ordinance on September 28, 2009. - Since 2009, the city has continued to identify opportunities to strengthen its ability to ensure that all non-residential buildings meet minimum standards. - This public hearing allows for additional community feedback to be provided on proposed changes to the ordinance. - In compliance with North Carolina General Statute 166A-19.24.
-Remote meetings during certain declarations of emergency, written comments on the public hearing topic will be accepted by the Clerk's Office through May 11, 2021, at 11:59 p.m.
-Any additional comments received will be provided to Council.
+- Chapter 5, Article II of the City Code of Ordinances, Regulation of Non-Residential Buildings and Structures Code (NRBC Ordinance), establishes minimum standards for the maintenance, sanitation, and safety of non-residential buildings and structures. - City Council adopted the current version of the NRBC Ordinance on September 28, 2009. - Since 2009, the city has continued to identify opportunities to strengthen its ability to ensure that all non-residential buildings meet minimum standards. - A public hearing was held May 10, 2021, to receive additional community feedback on proposed changes to the NRBC Ordinance.
+No comments from the public were received.